13 minute read

 The upside

 But that seismic shift brought huge opportunities with it.
-We discovered that friends who were friends only through habit, weren’t a great loss,.
-But those who persevered, despite the 6,000 mile distance, are priceless.
+We discovered that friends who were friends only through habit weren’t a great loss.
+But those who persevered, despite the 6,000-mile distance, are priceless.
 Hobbies that were continued by rote had lost their appeal anyway.
 New employment meant new experiences and skills learned.
 A new home was a breath of fresh air.

 But there was more.
 Moving all of everything we owned into a 40’ container provided an opportunity to clear out unwanted clutter.
 We decimated our wardrobes and toy chests.
-We donated the contents of the cellar to the family, charities, or sold it on eBay.
+We donated the contents of the cellar to the family, and charities, or sold it on eBay.

 We’ve made new friends in Silicon Valley surprisingly quickly and are inspired by their varied experiences.
 We’ve found new hobbies in California that are made possible by the climate.
 We’ve acquired new skills, and we’re living in a home where we seem to live outside as much as inside.

 Most importantly, each trans-Atlantic move has made us appreciate more keenly the place we’ve been about to leave.
 Before leaving Britain, we wrote a Bucket List of places we wanted to see that we wouldn’t necessarily come back for.
-We’d planned to return for Christmas and family events, but on those occasions, we wouldn’t have time to see, for example, summer solstice at Stonehenge.
+We’d planned to return for Christmas and family events, but on those occasions, we wouldn’t have time to see, for example, the summer solstice at Stonehenge.
 It’s a fact of expat life that each time you return to your home country, your time is filled with visits to family and friends and there’s no opportunity for sightseeing.

 So what’s on your bucket list?